osmfoundation/osmf-server-info/README.md

 # OSMF Server Info

-This is an attempt to automate the generation of high-level information about the OSMF servers.
-Previously this was maintained on the wiki, but this is both time-consuming and error-prone.
+This project automates the generation of high-level information about the OSMF servers.
+Previously this was maintained on the wiki, but this was both time-consuming and error-prone.

-This project takes the information that is gathered on each Chef run, and parses it to gain the relevant information for the pages.
-The information is reported from the chef server using `knife search node "*:*" -l -Fj` and is located at `_data/nodes.json`
+This project takes the node and role information that is gathered on each Chef run, and parses it to gain the relevant information for the pages.
+The data is exported from the chef server using the ["serverinfo" cookbook](https://github.com/openstreetmap/chef/tree/master/cookbooks/serverinfo)

 This is a jekyll project, so it can be run locally using `jekyll serve -w`.
-Since it uses custom plugins it can't be run directly by github pages, and so the site needs to be generated locally and the results pushed to the `gh-pages` branch.
-Use `rake site:generate` or the all-in-one `rake site:publish`.
+Since it uses custom plugins it can't be run directly by github pages.
+Currently the `_data/nodes.json` and `_data/roles.json` are not publicly available.